Inside Prince Andrew's tawdry love life

 Their relationship did not survive the ensuing scandal and Buckingham Palace put out a statement at the time that said: "We do not know if the Queen was aware of the girl's acting career before she was invited to Balmoral."

-Despite all of this, the pair has stayed close with Andrew taking on godfather duties for Stark's daughter Tatianna.
+Despite all of this, the pair stayed close and Andrew took on godfather duties for Stark's daughter Tatianna.

 The convicted sex trafficker